pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-import-user'></a>Import user defined secrets in YAML format as ytt data.values**

   `import_data_values_secrets` is an array of additional secrets in YAML format to import in the provisioner as data.values under the `data.values.imported` key.
 SecretImport for the secrets listed in the array are created in the `tap-namespace-provisioning` namespace by the Namespace Provisioner package.
 Either, create SecretExport for the same secrets manually and export it to `tap-namespace-provisioning` namespace or let the Namespace Provisioner package create it.
 Parameters include:

       - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
       - `namespace`: Namespace where the secret exists.
       - `create_export`:  Boolean flag to decide creation of a SecretExport resource in the namespace.
 The default value is false.
 If the secret is already exported, ensure that it is exported for the `tap-namespace-provisioning` namespace.

-  > **Note** stringData key of the secret must have .yaml or .yml suffix at the end.
+The `stringData` key of the secret must have .`yaml` or .`yml` suffix.

   Example secret: